microsoft/typespec/docs/tutorial.md

 ### Libraries

 ADL libraries are bundles of useful ADL declarations and decorators into reusable packages.
 ADL libraries are actually npm packages under the covers.
-Official `adl` libraries can be found under the `@adl` npm scope.
+Official `adl` libraries can be found with the `@@azure-tools/adl-` npm package name prefix.

 #### Using libraries